Parallel approximation of min-max problems: Consequences and extensions

 \subsection{Finding near-optimal strategies}

+The algorithm of \ifthenelse{\equal{\compileCC}{1}}{Section \ref{sec:alg}}{Figure \ref{fig:sqg-alg}} not only approximates the value $\lambda(\bA,\bP)$ of the min-max problem \eqref{eq:min-max}, but it also finds near-optimal points $(\rho_1,\dots,\rho_k)\in\bA$ and $P\in\bP$.
+By contrast, in Section \ref{sec:dqip} we were primarily concerned with the problem of approximating only the value $\lambda(V)$ of the min-max problem \eqref{eq:lambda-consistent}.
+This quantity is the verifier's probability of rejection when both provers act optimally; approximating it suffices to prove $\cls{DQIP}\subseteq\cls{PSPACE}$.

-Thus far we have concerned ourselves primarily with the problem of approximating the value $\lambda(R)$ of a double quantum interactive proof.
-But it is not difficult to extend our result so as to solve the related search problem of \emph{finding} near-optimal strategies for the players.
-Indeed, step \ref{item:optimal-strategies} of the algorithm of Figure \ref{fig:sqg-alg} returns a transcript $(\tilde\rho_1',\dots,\tilde\rho_a')$ and a measurement operator $\tilde P\in\bP(R)$, both of which are $3\delta/2$-optimal for the formulation of $\lambda(R)$ given in Eq.~\eqref{eq:lambda-consistent}.
-The unitaries $A_1,\dots,A_a$ for Alice can be recovered from the transcript $(\tilde\rho_1',\dots,\tilde\rho_a')$ via the method described in Section \ref{sec:oracle} with no additinal complication.
+However, our result readily extends to the related search problem of \emph{finding} near-optimal strategies for the provers.
+Indeed, step \ref{item:optimal-strategies} of the algorithm of \ifthenelse{\equal{\compileCC}{1}}{Section \ref{sec:alg}}{Figure \ref{fig:sqg-alg}} returns a transcript $(\rho_0,\dots,\rho_a)\in\bA(V)$ and a measurement operator $P\in\bP(V)$, both of which are $\delta$-optimal for $\lambda(V)$.
+The unitaries $(A_1,\dots,A_a)$ for the yes-prover can be recovered from the transcript $(\rho_0,\dots,\rho_a)$ via the method described in Section \ref{sec:dqip:oracle} with no additional complication.

-It is only slightly more difficult to recover Bob's unitaries $B_1,\dots,B_b$ from $\tilde P$.
-Our definition of Problem \ref{problem:oracle} (Weak optimization for $\bP(R)$) specifies only that a solution produce a near-optimal measurement operator $P^{(t)}$ for a given state $\rho_a^{(t)}$.
-But the solution to Problem \ref{problem:oracle} described in Section \ref{sec:oracle} produces $P^{(t)}$ by first constructing the associated unitaries $B_1^{(t)},\dots,B_b^{(t)}$.
-It is a simple matter to modify our definition of Problem \ref{problem:oracle} so as to also return those unitaries in addition to the desired measurement operator $P^{(t)}$.
+It is only slightly more difficult to recover the no-prover's unitaries $(B_1,\dots,B_b)$ from $P$.
+Our definition of Problem \ref{problem:oracle} (Optimization over $\bP$) specifies only that a solution produce a near-optimal measurement operator $P\in\bP$ for a given state $\rho$.
+But the algorithm for Problem \ref{problem:oracle} described in Section \ref{sec:dqip:oracle} for optimization over $\bP(V)$ produces its output $P$ by first constructing the associated unitaries $(B,\dots,B_b)$.
+It is a simple matter to modify our definition of Problem \ref{problem:oracle} so as to also return those unitaries in addition to $P$.